Chapter One

 "Yes," Echo said, "That makes sense."

-He felt the small embarrassment that came when someone causes you to admit a flaw and neither realize it until afterward.
+He felt the small embarrassment that came when someone causes you to admit a flaw and neither of you realize it until afterward.

 "Why bring it up now?" he asked.